-Т Means business days.
-For a LGIP, means a unit of measurement for measuring the level of demand for infrastructure.
-Means the administration unit for the Planning Act, which is currently Department of State Development, Infrastructure, Local Government and Planning.
-For a LGIP, for premises, means the area of the premises that is able to be developed and is not subject to a development constraint, including, for example, a constraint relating to acid sulfate soils, flooding or slope.
-Desired standards of service As defined in the Planning Act 2016.
-For Chapter 7 and Chapter 8, means either a public sector entity or non-public sector entity, seeking the designation of premises for development of infrastructure.
+Days Means business days.
+Demand unit For a LGIP, means a unit of measurement for measuring the level of demand for infrastructure.
+Department Means the administration unit for the Planning Act, which is currently Department of State Development, Infrastructure, Local Government and Planning.
+Developable area For a LGIP, for premises, means the area of the premises that is able to be developed and is not subject to a development constraint, including, for example, a constraint relating to acid sulfate soils, flooding or slope.
+DSS Desired standards of service Effective day As defined in the Planning Act 2016.
+Entity For Chapter 7 and Chapter 8, means either a public sector entity or non-public sector entity, seeking the designation of premises for development of infrastructure.
 An entity can also be a local government.
-Equivalent persons Equivalent tenements A report providing an assessment of feasible alternatives for reducing a material risk of serious harm to persons or property on the premises from natural events or processes under section 30(5) of the Act.
-For a LGIP, means the first review of a local government infrastructure plan carried out by an Appointed reviewer under Chapter 5, Part 4.
-See Chapter 5, Part 2, section 3.2.
-A notice given by the Minister to the local government that has the effect of suspending the planning scheme amendment process for the period specified in the notice, or 20 days if no period is given.
-Means local government infrastructure designation, being a designation by a local government under Chapter 2, Part 5 of the Act The template prepared by the department and published on the department's website which is used for drafting a LGIP department's website which is used for draiting a LGIP As defined in the Local Government Act 2009.
-As defined in the Local Government Act 2009.
-Long term financial forecast required under section 171 of the
+EP Equivalent persons ET Equivalent tenements Feasible alternatives assessment report A report providing an assessment of feasible alternatives for reducing a material risk of serious harm to persons or property on the premises from natural events or processes under section 30(5) of the Act.
+First compliance check For a LGIP, means the first review of a local government infrastructure plan carried out by an Appointed reviewer under Chapter 5, Part 4.
+Interim LGIP amendment See Chapter 5, Part 2, section 3.2.
+Intervention notice A notice given by the Minister to the local government that has the effect of suspending the planning scheme amendment process for the period specified in the notice, or 20 days if no period is given.
+LGID Means local government infrastructure designation, being a designation by a local government under Chapter 2, Part 5 of the Act LGIP template The template prepared by the department and published on the department's website which is used for drafting a LGIP Local government As defined in the Local Government Act 2009.
+LTFF Long term financial forecast required under section 171 of the Local Government Regulation 2012.
+Major amendment See Schedule 1, section 4.
+Making a LGIP See Chapter 5, Part 4, section 14.2